Updated: Mar 26

 · Discuss cultural diversity with loved ones by watching a movie like Zootopia and then starting a conversation about diversity, moving past biases, understanding those different to us and how we can find value in every person

-· Discuss topics like race and privilege to break down barriers and normalise ‘taboo’ topics
+· Discuss topics like race and privilege to break down barriers and normalize ‘taboo’ topics

 · Take the Project Implicit Test to identify your implicit bias.
 We all have an unconscious and conscious bias and learning about where these biases lie, allows you to better navigate the world and new relationships.